 Engaging in Virtual Currency or Other Digital Asset Transactions

 The IRS is on the hunt for taxpayers who sell, receive, trade or otherwise deal in bitcoin or other virtual currency and is using pretty much everything in its arsenal.
 As part of the IRS's efforts to clamp down on unreported income from these transactions, revenue agents are mailing letters to people they believe have virtual currency accounts.
 The agency went to federal court to get names of customers of Coinbase, a virtual currency exchange.
 And the IRS has set up teams of agents to work on cryptocurrency-related audits.
-Additionally, all individual filers must state on page 1 of their 2020 Form 1040 whether they received, sold, sent, acquired or exchanged any financial interest in virtual currency last year.
+Additionally, all individual filers must state on page 1 of their Form 1040 whether they received, sold, exchanged or disposed any financial interest in virtual currency.

 The tax rules treat bitcoin and other cryptocurrencies as property for tax purposes.
 The IRS has a set of frequently asked questions that address selling, trading and receiving cryptocurrency, calculating gain or loss, figuring tax basis when the currency is received by an employee or someone else for services, and much more.